ml-anon-user/tags-anon-repo/README.md

 pip install pandas
 ```

-Please refer to the **How to run** section for either testing testing a pretrained network or training a new one.
+**Please refer to the "How to run" section for either testing a pretrained network or training a new one.**

 We have tested our networks with the following setup:
 ```